benpigchu/pikaserver.prototype/README.md

 	"staticRangeRedirection":[
 		{"from":"/origin","to":"/origin/index.html"}
-	],//map a folder to a returning file
+	],//map a folder to a returning file "staticRangeRejection":[
-	"httpApps":[
+		"/nothing"
+	],//any file under the path will mark as 404 "httpApps":[
 		{
 			"name":"example",//name of the plugin, will be shown in log